-Stormwater flowing across hard surfaces may pick up pollutants along the way such as oil, fertilizer, chemicals, dirt, litter and other debris.
-When run off becomes polluted, it can harm the environment by flowing into Monroe's collection system and then into streams, lakes, wetlands and eventually the Skykomish River.
+Stormwater flowing across hard surfaces may pick up pollutants along the way such as oil, fertilizer, chemicals, dirt, litter, and other debris.
+When runoff becomes polluted, it can harm the environment by flowing into Monroe's surface water collection system.
+These waters eventually flow into our streams, lakes, wetlands, and the Skykomish River.

-The NPDES requires the City to post certain documents so that the public may review them.
-Below, you will find links to the City's annual stormwater system report, the stormwater management plan and the quality assurance project plan.
+The National Pollutant Discharge Elimination System permit requires the City to post select documents for public review and comment.
+Below, you will find links to the City's annual stormwater system report, the stormwater management program plan, and the quality assurance project plan.

 National Pollutant Discharge Elimination System Document Links